cracyc/msdos-player/readme.txt

 	> msdos -m edit.com

-"Windows Enhanced Mode Installation Check" API (INT 2FH, AX=1600H) and "Identify Windows Version and Type" API (INT 2FH, AX=160AH) return the version of host Windows.
+"Windows Enhanced Mode Installation Check" API (INT 2FH, AX=1600H) and "Identify Windows Version and Type" API (INT 2FH, AX=160AH) return the version of the host Windows.
 If you want to pretend that Windows is not running, specify the option '-d'.

 	> msdos -d command.com